-Arraj created the other works on the bridge - including pukekos, a tuatara, and the famous guardian moreporks, which he painted for Destination Waikanae in 2017 to discourage taggers and celebrate the diversity of birdlife in Kāpiti.
+Arraj created the works on the bridge - including pukekos, a tuatara, and the famous guardian moreporks, for Destination Waikanae in 2017 to discourage taggers and celebrate the diversity of birdlife in Kāpiti.

 Raised in Paraparaumu, Arraj has been making art for as long as he can remember.
 It was street art that introduced him to using long-standing structures as canvasses - initially for graffiti and later transitioning to more realistic renditions for his mural projects.

 “Graffiti introduced me to painting big and painting outside, combining Paraparaumu’s story with my own.”

 Arraj says his graffiti art wasn’t embraced so much in the beginning: “But when people see you create good work they get really excited about it, and you all end up sharing in the experience.”

 He started using a variety of styles and subjects, although often refers back to the natural world - native birds, lizards and insects - along with showcasing parts of his Māori ancestry.

 Arraj said the process has evolved as his own story has, and that his art is all about bringing people along for the ride.

 “I noticed graffiti doesn’t always have a positive influence, so I wanted to give people a bit more positivity and add a bit of colour to their lives,” Arraj said.

 He has a number of anecdotes about Waikanae locals giving positive feedback to his works on the rail bridge, including an interested policeman, who ended up helping once he realised the street art was above board.

 These days he is known for large murals and street art in the area, including pieces in Ōtaki, Otaihanga, Coastlands, and Waikanae which are viewed as fresh, renegade, and something a bit different to represent Kāpiti’s creative industries and out of the box thinking.